MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 Specifies the SSH subsystem used for the new **PSSession**.

 This specifies the subsystem to use on the target as defined in sshd_config.
 The subsystem starts a specific version of PowerShell with predefined parameters.
-If the specified subsystem does not exist on the remote computer, the command fails.
+If the specified subsystem doesn't exist on the remote computer, the command fails.

-If this parameter is not used, the default is the 'powershell' subsystem.
+If this parameter isn't used, the default is the `powershell` subsystem.

 ```yaml
 Type: System.String